LeoBlew111/SnakeGameOOD/README.md

 - Enter "make clean" into the terminal to make the .exe file
 - To run the .exe, enter "./Project.exe" into the terminal
 - Play the game! :)

+Made by Leopold Blew and Jake Vu as part of our class _Principles of Programming_